Icinga/icinga2/doc/03-monitoring-basics.md

 > **Note**
 >
 > If the CheckCommand also supports setting the parameter in the command line,
-> ensure to use a different name for the custom attribute.
+> ensure to use a different name for the custom variable.
 Otherwise Icinga 2
 > adds the command line parameter.

 If a specific CheckCommand object provided with the [Icinga Template Library](10-icinga-template-library.md#icinga-template-library)